codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 From the same screen you can also define environment variable and cpu/mem limits.

-You can see the full name of the Docker image, in the *Images* tab of the Codefresh GUI.
+You can see the full name of the Docker image, in the *Images* tab of the Codefresh GUI of your build.

 IMAGE here.